 Trends, challenges and priorities

 The trend for connectivity and digitization in manufacturing and the supply chain increases the amount and value of data used across all connected devices.
 These can create security challenges that can have far-reaching effects if not addressed.
 Cyber security is key to resilient manufacturing.
 Our Cyber Security workstream is working hard in this area.
 It is engaging with our member’s cyber security operational experts and chief information security officers to understand, strategically and operationally, what we need to do differently, how quickly and more effectively to respond to these challenges.
 The work includes a series of papers enabling understanding and a dialog about security issues and the different ways of resolving them, focusing on standard practices and maintenance approaches.

-Information Technology deliverables 2021
+Information Technology deliverables November 2021 to November 2022

 Filter by workstream

 Many companies are investing in proof-of-concepts to understand the potential value of AR/VR (often under the umbrella of XR – extended reality), with a variety of use-cases being explored.
 Examples in user training and process support are common.

 The value of AR/VR solutions cannot yet be fully realized in biopharma.
 For example, some hardware cannot be used in cleanroom/GxP environments.
 Scaling AR/VR solutions to work in secure and standard ways across all manufacturing facilities is non-trivial.
 Sometimes, there are shortcomings in product offerings and a common voice of all relevant stakeholders helps to ensure these issues are recognized and addressed.

 The industry believes that AR/VR solutions promise much, with strong use cases identified, but without the engagement of internal quality stakeholders, regulators, and an agreed industry voice on the application in GxP, the full potential value will not be realized.